upcmd/updocs-content/logs/c0070_vvvv.md

       But they answered: "Frighten?
 Why should any one be frightened by a hat?"

       My drawing was not a picture of a hat.
 It was a picture of a boa constrictor digesting an elephant.
 But since the grown-ups were not able to understand it, I made another drawing: I drew the inside of a boa constrictor, so that the grown-ups could see it clearly.
 They always need to have things explained.
-My Drawing Number Two looked like this:w""" > /tmp/mystory.txt
+My Drawing Number Two looked like this:w""" > /tmp/mystory.txt<=

      .. ok
     cmd( 2):
     cat /tmp/mystory.txt

+    cmd=>:
-     \_ cat /tmp/mystory.txt
+    cat /tmp/mystory.txt<=
     school address   Once when I was six years old I saw a magnificent picture in a book, called True Stories from Nature, about the primeval forest.
 It was a picture of a boa constrictor in the act of swallowing an animal.
 Here is a copy of the drawing.

         boa constrictor swallowing an animal